 Ninette Lyon was a prolific French culinary author and journalist.
-She wrote many conventional food books, some in English for Faber & Faber, but also had an interest in food history.
-Together with Alan Davidson, Elizabeth David, Jane Grigson and a few other food luminaries she was a path-breaker for historical food studies, legitimated as an academic pursuit today in no small part due to their efforts.
+She wrote many conventional cookery books, some in English for Faber & Faber, but also had an interest in food history.
+Together with Alan Davidson, Elizabeth David, Jane Grigson and a few other luminaries she was a path-breaker for historical food studies, today an academic pursuit in no small part due to their efforts.

-Her inventaire of French regional products and dishes written in 1985, discussed in my previous post, is a landmark in French culinary literature and deserves to be better known.
-A translation into English would be a great benefit to European culinary studies, in fact.
+Her inventaire of French regional products and dishes, published in 1985 (Marabout) and discussed in my previous post, is a milestone in French culinary literature, IMO, and deserves to be better known.
+A translation into English would be of great benefit to European food history studies.

-You can buy it on Ebay, see here, for a song.
-While essentially an enumeration of dishes – some 350 pages long – it is not bereft of her trademark humour, as when she states of coq à la bière (chicken cooked in beer), that it should be made with a coq de combat (fighting cock), those “qui ne se sont pas montrés assez agressifs”.
-She adds that when you order it in a restaurant, it is far from certain you will get an ex-coq de combat, but will be enough that they send you a rooster, not a chicken!
+You can buy it on ebay, see here, for a small sum.
+Essentially an enumeration of products and dishes – some 350 pages long – it is not bereft of her dry humour.
+She states of coq à la bière (chicken cooked in beer) that it should be made with a coq de combat, those “qui ne se sont pas montrés assez agressifs”.
+She adds when you order it in a restaurant, it is far from certain you will get a coq de combat, and it will be enough that they send you a rooster, not a chicken.

-I once had a brief correspondence with Mme Lyon c.1990 a propos the possible French origins of two Quebec dishes.
+I once had a correspondence with Mme Lyon c.1990, a propos the possible French origins of two Quebec dishes.
 She was extremely helpful and to boot wrote me in perfect English.

 I highly recommend her book to anyone interested in French food.
-Indeed the book is relevant, if only to hunt down rare but surviving specialties.
-And some things she states are quite contemporary, for example the infatuation of Paris with green beans.
-Indeed the legume formed part of three dishes on our visit to Paris recently.
+Indeed it has relevance, if only to seek out rare but surviving specialties.
+And some things are quite contemporary, as when she notes the infatuation of Paris for green beans.
+Indeed the legume formed part of three dishes consumed in restaurants on our recent Paris visit.

 I raise a glass to her memory.